LuisParedes1/airflow-tutorial/README.md

 ## Running Dags

-Remember to save the file within the Dags folder specified in your airflow.cfg (Default dag folder path: `~/airflow/dags`)
+- Remember to save the file within the Dags folder specified in your `airflow.cfg`
+- Default dag folder path is `~/airflow/dags`

 To enable and trigger your Dag: